Citrus powdery mildew

 Plant stage and plant parts affected

-- All aerial parts of the plant may be affected.
+• All above-ground parts of the plant may be affected.

 Distribution

-The disease is common in parts of Asia, including South-East Asia (Java, Sumatra).
-There have also been reports from Uganda, Israel, Central and South America, the United States (California), the Republic of Honduras and Antigua.
+The disease is common in parts of Asia, including South-East Asia (Java and Sumatra).
+There have also been reports from Uganda, Israel, Central America, South America, the United States (California), the Republic of Honduras and Antigua.

 Citrus powdery mildew is not known to occur in Australia.